juspay/medea/SPEC.md

 * If a corresponding optional property declaration is _not_ provided, said property is defined (that is, is not ``undefined``).

-Furthermore, if the additional property permission is _absent_, no property is defined for the object _other_ than those given by some object property specifier section.
+Furthermore, if the additional property declaration is _absent_, no property is defined for the object _other_ than those given by some object property specifier section.
+If the additional property declaration is present, any value of any property _other_ than those given by some object property specifier section must be valid by the schema named in the identifier given in the additional property declaration.

 A property value is always valid by no property schema line.
 Otherwise, these validation rules apply, based on the naming identifier: